Lamium (Dead Nettle) Growth and Care Guide

 Lamium’s leaves are heart-shaped and often have a silvery or variegated pattern, depending on the variety.
 The foliage remains attractive year-round in mild climates, adding texture and visual interest even during the dormant season.
 Certain varieties, like 'White Nancy' or 'Purple Dragon,' are especially valued for their eye-catching leaf coloration.
 The leaves also offer a soft, velvety texture, making them stand out from smoother foliage in a mixed planting bed.
 Their variegated patterns create contrast when paired with solid green plants, helping to break up visual monotony in shady garden areas.

-The tubular flowers bloom from spring to early summer in shades of purple, pink, white, or yellow, depending on the species.
-These blooms attract pollinators like bees, making Lamium a valuable addition to wildlife-friendly gardens.
-The colorful flowers provide a much-needed nectar source during early spring when other plants have yet to bloom, supporting the local ecosystem.
+The tubular flowers bloom from Spring to early Summer in shades of purple, pink, white, or yellow, depending on the species.
+The colorful flowers also provide a valuable nectar source during early Spring, when many other plants have yet to bloom,.
 Flower clusters often appear in tight, upright formations, creating bursts of color that stand out against the silvery foliage.
 As the flowers fade, the foliage continues to maintain the garden's aesthetic appeal, ensuring the space remains lively and vibrant throughout the growing season.

 Is Lamium Annual or Perennial?

-Lamium is a perennial plant, meaning it reliably returns year after year, thriving in USDA Hardiness Zones 4–9.
+Lamium is a perennial plant; it reliably returns year after year in USDA Hardiness Zones 4–9.
 In milder climates, such as Zone 8A, Lamium maintains its lush greenery throughout the year, providing visual interest even in the colder months.
-During spring and summer, it rewards gardeners with charming blooms that add pops of color to shady garden areas.
 Its perennial nature makes it an excellent choice for sustainable landscaping, as it minimizes the need for frequent replanting and reduces long-term maintenance efforts.

 Best Varieties of Lamium